carsonfong/TidyTuesdays/BFFPDashboard/BlogPost.md

       },
       rownames = FALSE)

-WHen it’s all put together, it looks like [this](https://sarahsauve.shinyapps.io/TidyTuesdayBrandAuditDashboard/)!
+When it’s all put together, it looks like [this](https://sarahsauve.shinyapps.io/TidyTuesdayBrandAuditDashboard/)!
 You can find the code and data on GitHub [here](https://github.com/sarahsauve/TidyTuesdays/tree/master/BFFPDashboard).